yasmin-io/social-network-API/README.md

 - POST and DELETE routes for a user's friend list
 - POST and DELETE routes for reactions to thoughts

-Click here for the Link to my Walkthrough Video: [Example]
+Click here for the Link to my Walkthrough Video: [WalkThrough](https://youtu.be/-0_7dR5rqgQ)

 ---